yassermb/DLA-Ranker/README.md

 #### Extraction of the embeddings
-From directory 'Test' run ```python extract_embeddings.py``` It extracts embeddings and the topology for each given interface and write them in a an output file with the same name.
+From directory 'Test' run ```python extract_embeddings.py``` It extracts embeddings and the topology for given interfaces and write them in directory 'Examples/intermediate'.
+For each conformation it produces an output file with the same name.
 Each row in a file belongs to a residue and includes the its coordinates, its region, and its embedding vector.
 These files can be used for aggregation of embeddings based on graph-learning.

 #### Acknowledgement
 We would like to thank Dr. Sergei Grudinin and his team for helping us with the initial source code of ```maps_generator``` and ```load_data.py```.
 See [Ornate](https://academic.oup.com/bioinformatics/article/35/18/3313/5341430?login=true).